 Fault type

+For single phase transformers a single phase supply shall be used.
 For three-phase transformers a three-phase supply is preferable, as long as the fault current requirements defined in C57.12.00 can be met.
 If this is not possible, an alternate single-phase source can be used:

 a) For delta-connected windings, the single-phase supply is provided between two corners of the delta and the voltage during the test has to be the same as the voltage between phases during a three-phase test.